dsliwka/EEMP2024/README.md

 ### Organizational Issues

 - The sessions take place on _Mondays (14:00-17:45)_ and _Tuesdays (09:00-11:45)_ during the first term of the semester.
-   	- Lecture room: 101 Seminarraum 0.224 (WiSo Building)
+   	- Lecture room: 101 Seminarraum 0.224 (WiSo building)
 	- Note that we start an hour later on Tuesday than announced on KLIPS.
 - We will be using Google Colab throughout the course.
 	- You can find information about this service [here](https://colab.research.google.com/).